 DPO : Définition

-Described as a “conductor” by the French data protection authority (CNIL), the DPO, or Data Protection Officer, is in charge of protecting the personal data held by public and private organizations.
+Described as a “conductor” by the French data protection authority (CNIL), the DPO, or Data Protection Officer, is responsible for protecting the personal data held by public and private organizations.

 There is nothing new about naming a person to ensure proper management of personal data in a company.
-The position already existed: it was called the “Data protection correspondent” (CIL) but it was not mandatory and therefore peripheral.
+The position already existed: it was called the “Data protection correspondent” (CIL in french), but it was not mandatory and, therefore, peripheral.

 For organizations that are required to appoint a DPO, the latter is the adviser and key contact for the CNIL as the person who oversees GDPR compliance.
 In an organization, the DPO is also the point person for all personal data issues, whether originating in-house or from a data subject whose data is processed by the organization.
-Hence the DPO is in charge of managing data subject requests (DSR).
+Hence, the DPO manages data subject requests (DSR).

-After one year of applying the GDPR, the findings show that small and medium-sized businesses are increasingly using DPOs to help them deal with the risks and constraints relative to the GDPR.
+After one year of applying the GDPR, the findings show that small and medium-sized businesses increasingly use DPOs to help them deal with the risks and constraints relative to the GDPR.

-Appointing a DPO from among the employees increasingly represents an interesting option for many companies, and is sometimes a necessary condition to manage their compliance and avoid fines.
+Appointing a DPO from among the employees increasingly represents a good option for many companies and is sometimes necessary to manage their compliance and avoid fines.

 However, the role of DPO can also be performed by an external provider if it is not feasible or appropriate to appoint an employee.
-In fact, outsourcing DPOs is becoming an increasingly popular solution that will continue to grow in the coming years.
-After more than two years of the GDPR, the job of Data Protection Officer ranks Number 1 for the most in-demand jobs on LinkedIn in France.
-According to LinkedIn, the number of professionals holding this job has increased 32-fold since 2015.
+Outsourcing DPO is becoming an increasingly popular solution that will continue to grow in the coming years.
+After more than 5 years of the GDPR, the Data Protection Officer job ranks Number 1 for the most in-demand jobs on LinkedIn in France.

 What are the DPO’s responsibilities?

-The DPO ensures that their organization is compliant with the regulations applicable to personal data protection.
-They must therefore:
+The DPO ensures that their organization complies with personal data protection regulations.
+They must, therefore:

-- Inform and advise both the organization for which they perform their duties, and its employees.
-They manage the in-depth changes in the way the organization uses and handles its data.
+- Inform and advise the organization for which they perform their duties and its employees.
+They manage the in-depth changes in how the organization uses and handles data

-- Monitor compliance with the regulation and with national laws pertaining to personal data protection, especially regarding the purposes of the processing and the protection of data subjects’ rights.
+- Monitor compliance with the regulation and with national laws on personal data protection, especially regarding the purposes of processing and the protection of data subjects’ rights

-- Propose that their organization conduct a privacy impact analysis relative to data protection, and ensure it is completed.
+- Propose that their organization conduct a privacy impact analysis on data protection and ensure it is completed

-The DPO can also maintain the organization’s record of processing activities, with the help of the data controllers and processors.
+- The DPO can also maintain the organization’s record of processing activities with the help of the data controllers and data processors

-The job of DPO is therefore essential and strongly recommended to allow an organization that processes personal data to satisfy the regulations concerning protection of personal data and privacy.
+The job of DPO is therefore essential and strongly recommended to allow an organization that processes personal data to satisfy the regulations concerning protecting personal data and privacy.

 The DPO guides the organization in achieving compliance and maintaining it over time.
 This involves: